Bicyclist riding along AlCan Highway

 Sleep: Bighorn Hotel

-After breakfast we will take shuttle to Teslin Lake, home of the Tligit Nation, visit the George Johnson Museum before setting out on our bikes for the ride to Jake's Corner.
-Along the way we will explore a bit of the history of the Canol Road and stop in Johnsons Crossing for their homemade soups, sandwiches and delicious basked goods.
-The ride winds down at Jake's Corner, from where we will shuttle into Whitehorse the capitol of the Yukon Territory.
+After breakfast, we'll shuttle to Teslin Lake, home of the Tlingit Nation.
+We'll explore the George Johnston Museum before hopping on our bikes for a ride to Jake's Corner.
+We'll learn about the history of the Canol Road and make a stop at Johnson's Crossing, famous for its delicious homemade soups, sandwiches, and baked goods.
+From Jake's Corner, we'll shuttle to Whitehorse, the Yukon's capital.

 Ride: 54 mi, Land: mountainous